Mishalzeera/the-money-manager/README.md

 The drawbacks were that sometimes it was difficult to keep the process so linear.
 You could say that there was quite a lot of "asynchronous" coding going on.
 While updating the app.py functionality, a style issue had to be resolved.
-While going through an endless series of tests, in particular, the author simply had to create an admin page just to be able to delete all the accounts cluttering up the database with outdated schematics.
+While going through an endless series of tests, in particular, I simply had to create an admin page just to be able to delete all the accounts cluttering up the database with outdated schematics.

 This led to sneaky commits that didn't include all the functionality done.
-The character limit on the commit messages aside, the author often felt that the small things here and there didn't really always merit a mention.
+The character limit on the commit messages aside, I often felt that the small things here and there didn't really always merit a mention.
 Spelling mistakes, or changing a render_template to a redirect, for example.